In this section

 Meningitis can occur in children with normal CSF microscopy.

-If it is clinically indicated, children who have a 'normal' CSF should still be treated with IV antibiotics pending cultures.
+If there is a high clinical suspicion of meningitis, children who have a normal CSF should still be treated with IV antibiotics, pending cultures.

-CSF white cell count and protein level are higher at birth than in later infancy and fall fairly rapidly in the first 2 weeks of life.
-In the first week, 90% of normal neonates have a white cell count less than 18, and a protein level < 1.0 g/L.
+CSF white cell count and protein level are higher at birth and fall fairly rapidly in the first 2 weeks of life.

 Bacterial meningitis